rudestan/BalanceBot/README.md

 all you have to do is just run ```docker-compose up -d``` and enjoy.

 Note: It is not yet fully finished.
 The idea is to check the balance with Cron that is why there is a cron job in the crontab config of the docker.
-At the moment cron job starts every minute! this value is for testing only and should be changed to something reasonable (e.g. 1 hour).
+At the moment cron job starts every hour.
 Also the bot listener daemon starting by default to be able to subscribe on notifications.
 To subscribe you should define the password in ```.env``` file and then send ```/subscribe <YOUR PASS>``` command from your Telegram client to the bot.